yazanziyad98/Gov_DWH_Pipeline/README.md

 No source-database connection.
 No source credentials.
 No source IPs in the flow definition.
 The Input Port is the only thing reachable from outside the cluster.

 The 2-node cluster runs in active-active mode; either node can serve the Input Port and either node can run the downstream processors.
-The flow definition is replicated through NiFi's cluster coordination layer.

 ---

 ## The Spark transformation layer

-The full job lives in `spark/pyspark_test.py`.
-Running on Cloudera CDP YARN — the `--master`, `--deploy-mode`, and resource flags are passed at `spark-submit` time, not in the `SparkSession.builder`.
+The full job lives in `spark/gov_pipeline.py`.
+Running with YARN - the `--master`, `--deploy-mode`, and resource flags are passed at `spark-submit` time, not in the `SparkSession.builder`.

 ### 1. Dynamic bounds discovery + parallel JDBC read